Continuing Education Activity

 Replacement of Central Venous Catheters

 Central lines should be removed as soon as they are no longer necessary.
 However, central venous catheters should not be routinely replaced.
-Routinely replacing central venous catheters have been shown to increase the incidence of infection at central line insertion sites.
+Routinely replacing central venous catheters has been shown to increase the incidence of infection at central line insertion sites.
 Additionally, central lines should not be removed based solely on the presence of hyperthermia.
 Other noninfectious causes of fever should be considered, and other evidence of infection should be sought before replacing an existing central venous catheter.

 Replacement of Administration Sets

 To decrease the incidence of CLABSI, intravenous (IV) administration sets should be changed no more frequently than every 96 hours but should be changed at least every seven days.
 IV tubing for blood, blood products, or fat emulsion product administration should be replaced within 24 hours of the initiation of the products.
 Additionally, IV tubing used for propofol administration should be changed at least every 6 to 12 hours or each time the vial is changed.

 The use of needleless IV catheter systems is highly recommended for reducing CVC complications.
 Needleless connectors and components should be changed with each IV administration set to change, no more frequently than every 72 hours.
 Access ports should be scrubbed with chlorhexidine, povidone-iodine, iodophor, or 70% alcohol and accessed only with sterile devices.
 All lumens are to be covered, preferably with disinfecting hub caps.